nanoporetech/ts-runtime-typecheck/README.md

 - ### isOptObjectRecursive

   Takes a Type Check function for `Type` and returns a new Type Check function for [`Optional<Dictionary<Type>>`](#dictionary) where Type is a generic parameter.

+- ### isOptInstance

+  Takes a class (not a instance of a class) and returns a new Type Check for a Optional instance of that class.

 ### Reference: Type Coerce